climbthetime/MonoScaleEstimation/README.md

 will be available soon

 *****************************************************************************************
 #### Recorded video for sequence 00, 02-10.
-The trajectory of ground truth, standard ORB-SLAM and SEPRS are shown in red, black, and blue respectively.
+The trajectory of ground truth, ORB-SLAM without loop closure and GCSEMK are shown in red, black, and blue respectively.
 The black sparse points are the reconstructed 3D points.
 The detected feature points on the ground region are shown as red square in the image.
 ##### Recorded video for sequence 00
 will be available soon
 ##### Recorded video for sequence 02